Facebook Ads 8 min read

 • Does my copy say "you" more than "we"?

-• Have I described the problem in my customer's language?
+• Have I described the problem in my customer's language — not mine?

-• Does my CTA tell people what to do AND what happens next?
+• Does my CTA tell people what to do AND what happens when they do it?

-• Have I removed the biggest objection somewhere in the copy?
+• Have I removed or pre-empted the biggest objection somewhere in the copy?

-• Am I testing at least 2 hook variations?
+• Am I testing at least 2 hook variations simultaneously?

 Want Your Facebook Ad Copy Reviewed for Free?

 Book a free 30-minute audit with Umer Khan.
-He will review your current Facebook ads, critique the copy, and tell you exactly what to change to improve your ROAS - at no cost, no commitment.
+He will review your current Facebook ads, critique the copy against the framework in this guide, and tell you exactly what to change to improve your ROAS — at no cost, no commitment required.

 Book Your Free Copy Audit →